Naren07-commits/Mark-8/README.md

-# Mark-8
+# Emoji Interpreter

 I struggle with understanding the emojis.
 Do you too?
 If yes, then see this library of emojis with meaning